eu-cdse/copernicus-browser/README.md

 - Run `npm run debug-translations` to replace all translation strings with "XXXXXX"
 - Run `npm run update-previews` to create layer preview images
 - Run `npm run update-metadata-cache` to create getCapabilities and configuration cache
+- Run `npm run update-rrd-configurations` to create getCapabilities and configuration cache for the RRD collections

 ### Building the application